 Today, rather than dread, I live in anticipation of tomorrow.

-Recovery (and alcoholism) has taught me that I can and will deal with this.
+Recovery (and alcoholism) has taught me that I can and will deal with whatever life presents to me.

-The passage in quotes is excerpted from Ch.
-44, "Sweet Oblivion, Pretty Poison," ALL DRINKING ASIDE: The Destruction, Deconstruction and Reconstruction of an Alcoholic Animal http://amzn.to/1bX6JyO
+The passage in quotes is excerpted from my Autobiographical Fiction ALL DRINKING ASIDE: The Destruction, Deconstruction & Reconstruction of an Alcoholic Animal.
+Find it on Amazon.
+Book it here: http://amzn.to/1bX6JyO